European Explorer Program: A Cultural and Personal Reflection off the beaten track in Europe

 We’ll spend a glorious week in Salzburg recharging our batteries, enjoying home-cooked meals and staying in our own villa in the Alps.

-While in this enchanting city and the surrounding countryside you’ll be exploring the nooks and crannies of the striking, 1,000 year-old Salzberg Fortress, venturing into the Old Town Centre, admiring the ornate intricacy of St. Peter’s Abby (home to Austria’s oldest library) and journeying into the Austrian and Bavarian Alps for a few days of hiking and yoga.
+While in this enchanting city and the surrounding countryside you’ll be exploring the nooks and crannies of the striking, 1,000 year-old Salzberg Fortress, venturing into the Old Town Centre, admiring the ornate intricacy of St. Peter’s Abby (home to Austria’s oldest library) and journeying into the Austrian and Bavarian Alps for a few days of hiking.

 Venice: The Floating City

-Built on over 100 small islands, Venice is home to more beautiful canals, Renaissance and Gothic Palaces, Basilicas and impressive architecture than just about any other European City.
+Built on over 100 small islands, Venice is home to more beautiful canals, Gothic Palaces, Basilicas and impressive architecture than just about any other European City.

-We’ll tour the city on Gondolas, enjoy the delectable cuisine, take a photography tour of the coloured houses of Burano, and explore the Piazza San Marco which contains St. Mark’s Basilica and the Campanile bell tower overlooking the cities famous red roofs.
+We’ll tour the city on Gondolas, take a photography tour of the coloured houses of Burano, and explore the Piazza San Marco which contains St. Mark’s Basilica and the Campanile bell tower overlooking the cities famous red roofs.

 Venice, the city of love is sure to steal your heart and leave you wanting more time in Italy.